Professional Mental Health Assessments In Singapore To Help You Gain Clarity, Answers, And Support.

 Autism Spectrum Disorder (ASD) Assessment

-This assessment helps determine whether someone may be on the autism spectrum, exploring social communication, behaviour patterns, and sensory responses.
-It’s suitable for all ages and uses a strengths-based, developmental lens.
+This assessment helps determine whether someone may be on the autism spectrum.
+It explores social communication, sensory responses, and behaviour patterns, using a strengths-based, developmental lens.
+Suitable for individuals of all ages.

 Common Questions & Scenarios: